Amber Wang, Undergraduate Volunteer

 Wendy Jiang, Undergraduate Volunteer

-Wendy Jiang is a sophomore at Northwestern University majoring in Neuroscience and Psychology.
+Wendy Jiang is a junior at Northwestern University majoring in Neuroscience and Psychology.
 She is a research assistant in Northwestern’s Neurodevelopmental Diversity Lab, where she supports projects on phenotypic variation in autism.

 With a background working with autistic children through community programs, her interests center on variability in autism expression, particularly across cultures and genders, and how this shapes diagnosis and care.
 Wendy looks forward to continuing to build her experience in autism research at the NDL.